airbnb/javascript/react_redux/README.md

 ## Parentheses

-  - Wrap JSX tags in parentheses when they span more than one line. eslint: [`react/jsx-wrap-multilines`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-wrap-multilines.md)
+  - Wrap JSX tags in parentheses when they span more than one line.

     ```jsx
     // bad